k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 - **Deployment of Graphit**, when it exists in the project. <studio> The following deployment options are available:

-  - Each Graphit object can be deployed separately or all Graphit objects can be deployed as part of the Web Services. </studio>
+  - All Graphit objects can be deployed as part of the Web Services.
+  - Each Graphit object can be deployed separately. </studio>

 - **Deployment of Environments**.